CoNarrative/framework-x/site/src/content/intro.md

 applications are relatively terse.
 Apps can be written in Framework-X with about 40% fewer lines of code than Redux.

-We've used Framework-X in mid-size production applications at CoNarrative for the past 2 years and are releasing it today under the MIT license.
+We've been using Framework-X in mid-size production applications at [CoNarrative](https://conarrative.com) for the past 2 years and are releasing it today under the MIT license.

 # How it works